 Strong visuals are so important.
-Renters will decide whether to click on a listing and then pursue it to the point of enquiry based on the photos you include.
-Give them enough to see what the property actually looks like.
+Renters will decide whether to click on a listing and pursue it to the point of enquiry based on the photos you include.
+Give them enough to see what the property looks like.

 Learn some photography basics

-Get down a little lower and, where possible, use a wide angle lens.
+Get down a little lower and, where possible, use a wide-angle lens.
 It’ll open up the look of your rooms and give the impression of space.

 Edit your smartphone photos

 The camera in an iPhone is pretty good and often better than a regular point-and-shoot.
 Editing your photos with an app can dramatically improve their visual impact, turning an ordinary image into something extraordinary.
 Several smartphone apps excel in basic photo processing techniques, including exposure and colour adjustments, sharpening, cropping, and straightening.

 Stunning imagery will be at the heart of your property marketing campaign.
 Just remember that using misleading photos will land you in hot water.
 The ACCC hands out hefty fines to anyone caught enlisting deceptive practices.

 That means you can’t Photoshop out an enormous concrete tower, no matter how much it obscures your ocean view.
 Non-permanent fixtures such as a crane or a removable washing line are generally acceptable to remove if needed.
 A general rule is that if you are not going to patch, fix, paint or clean it, don’t Photoshop it either!